The Buffrs Book

 get the aforementioned benefits of source code and wire compatibility for free.

-An example of a proto library named time
+An example of a proto library named time that depends on google:

 [package]